-(c) know that Erica Jane Soulsby, the Senior Tutor, is the Designated Safeguarding Lead (DSL) and that I can discuss any concerns that I may have with her.
-In her absence I can consult the Deputy DSL, Peter Roberts.
+(c) know that Chloe Marais is the Designated Safeguarding Lead (DSL) and that I can discuss any concerns that I may have with them.
+In their absence or alternatively I can consult the Deputy DSL, Mark Mitchell.

 (d) know that further guidance, together with copies of the above policies are available on the Choir School drive.